 Who we spend time with has a huge impact on our self-perception and on our lives in general.
 Take an honest look at your relationships, whether it’s family, friends or co-workers.

 Is there a bum or 2 in your entourage that you need to cut loose?
 Is your workplace’s culture toxic?
 If yes, it’s time to see what else is out there.
-Quitting one’s job is actually a good exercise in cultivating an abundance mindset.
+Quitting one’s job can actually a good exercise in cultivating an abundance mindset.

 How it all relates to personal finances